Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: PROPOSED ALGORITHM

-When the search direction $D_i$ is Positive, the objective is to converge onto the feasible Pareto front defined by constraint $i$ ($\mathrm{SCPF}_i$).
-The algorithm merges the current population with offspring and applies the Constraint Dominance Principle (CDP), strictly considering only the violation of the specific constraint $i$.
-Solutions are then ranked and selected based on their fitness values derived from the k-NN density.
-This efficient selection mechanism drives the population rapidly towards the feasible region of the specific constraint without the latency introduced by complex diversity maintenance operators.
+When $D_i$ is set to the \textit{evolutionary} direction, $AP_i$ aims to approximate $\mathrm{SCPF}_i$.
+The current population is first merged with the offspring, after which the CDP is applied by considering only the violation of constraint $i$.
+The candidates are then ranked and selected according to fitness values incorporating $k$-NN density.
+This procedure efficiently drives $AP_i$ toward the feasible Pareto front associated with constraint $i$.